 1. Reduce Loud Sounds

-A few iOS releases ago, iPhone had an option to limit the volume for some apps individually.
+A few iOS releases ago, iPhone had the option to limit the volume of some apps individually.
 Including the Music app, which is probably the main source of music for your Bluetooth headphones or speakers.
 Starting with iOS 14, Apple ditched that option in favor of a new volume-limiting feature.